adarsh684/AI-Assignments-4/README.md

 #  AI Assignments 4 – Constraint Satisfaction Problems (CSP)

-This repository contains implementations of classic **Constraint Satisfaction Problems (CSP)** using a reusable backtracking solver in Python.
+This repository contains implementations of **Constraint Satisfaction Problems (CSP)** using a common reusable backtracking solver in Python.

 ---